Study Types

 Description

-LLMs are being integrated into new tools designed to support software engineers in their daily tasks.
+LLMs are being integrated into new tools supporting software engineers in their daily tasks.
 Such integration is important to tailor the tools to the specific needs of a development team and to enhance their capabilities, as well as to influence their behavior in accordance with company policies.
-In this regard, the advent of GenAI Agents has enabled the development of a standardized architecture, where the LLM is guided by a reasoning component (related to prompt engineering), tools (understood as interfacing with external systems via APIs or databases), and a user communication interface that is not necessarily limited to a chat.
+TODO: Sebastian: Why mention company policies here?
+This section is about researchers developing new tools based on LLMs, potentially supporting tasks that were hard to automate in the past.
+TODO: Sebastian: Before jumping to agents, we should mention more standing applications such as using LLMs to generate test cases.
+In this regard, the advent of GenAI Agents has enabled the development of a standardized architecture, where the LLM is guided by a reasoning component (related to prompt engineering), tools (understood as interfacing with external systems via APIs or databases), and a user communication interface that is not necessarily limited to a chat [44], [45], [46].
+Other than propose tools, researcher can also evaluate the effectiveness of these tools in improving developer experience (for example, in terms of productivity, artefact quality, and developer satisfaction) and testing with different implementations of the above mentioned architecture in order to improve the tools.

 Example(s)

-Researchers can propose tools to facilitate technology transfer from the research environment to industry.
-For instance, the work of Richards and Wessel introduced a preliminary GenAI Agent designed to assist developers in understanding source code by leveraging a conceptual theory (the reasoning component) based on the theory of mind [42].
-Similarly, Yan et al. proposed IVIE, a tool integrated into the VS Code graphical interface that generates and explains code using LLMs [43].
+TODO: Sebastian: Mention at least one non-agentic example here.
+For example, Richards and Wessel introduced a preliminary GenAI agent designed to assist developers in understanding source code by incorporating a reasoning component grounded in the theory of mind [44].
+Their work specifically emphasized the reasoning aspect of the architecture, leveraging the theory of mind to develop tailored agents while also demonstrating their effectiveness.
+Similarly, Yan et al. proposed IVIE, a tool integrated into the VS Code graphical interface that generates and explains code using LLMs [47].
+In this case, the authors focused more on the presentation part of the architecture, providing a user-friendly interface to interact with the LLM.

-Empirical studies can evaluate the effectiveness of these tools in improving productivity, code quality, and developer satisfaction.
-For example, Choudhuri et al. conducted an experiment with students in which they measured the impact of ChatGPT on the correctness and time taken to solve programming tasks [44].
+TODO: Sebastian: This is a study based on an existing commercial tool and hence an example for studying LLM usage in SE (see above) Empirical studies can evaluate the effectiveness of these tools in improving productivity, artefact quality, and developer satisfaction.
+For example, Choudhuri et al. conducted an experiment with students in which they measured the impact of ChatGPT on the correctness and time taken to solve programming tasks [48].

 Advantages

 By assessing the impact of LLM-powered tools, researchers can identify best practices and areas for further improvement.
 Moreover, by developing tools based on well-defined agent architectures, researchers can facilitate technology transfer, bridging the gap between industry and academia more effectively.
-Moreover, compared to the past, the accessibility of open-source models and their advanced capabilities make building such tools a potentially easier task, especially considering the ease of guiding them through prompt engineering techniques.
+Moreover, the increased accessibility of open models and their advanced capabilities have made the development of such tools more feasible and democratized than in the past.
+TODO: Sebastian: Again, this study type is not only about agents but about novel tools based on LLMs in general.
+It’s also not about assessing the impact, that is a different study type (which is of course related).

 Challenges

 In this context, the non-determinism of generative AI models—although potentially mitigated through prompt engineering—poses a significant challenge in both the development and evaluation of tools integrating GenAI.
-Additionally, while open-source models are accessible, the most performant ones require substantial hardware resources that are not yet widely available.
-Resorting to cloud-based APIs using non-open-source models or relying on third-party providers for hosting, while seemingly a solution, introduces new concerns related to data privacy and security.
+Additionally, while open models are accessible, the most performant ones require substantial hardware resources that are not yet widely available.
+Resorting to cloud-based APIs using non-open models or relying on third-party providers for hosting, while seemingly a solution, introduces new concerns related to data privacy and security.
+TODO: Sebastian: Another challenge might be that there exist non-LLM-based baselines, that is traditional deterministic tools, that might perform slightly worse, but without many of the issues that LLMs have.

 Benchmarking LLMs for Software Engineering Tasks